Top-rated movers to make your Evansville to Akron move easy

 - Akron’s population is about 62% greater than Evansville.

-- Akron's public transportation has a score of 5 out of 10 versus Evansville's lower score of 3.
+- Akron’s public transportation score of 5 out of 10 is higher than Evansville’s score of 3.

 - Akron is more walkable than Evansville with a score of 48 out of 100 vs Evansville’s 44 out of 100.

-- Both Akron and Evansville have the same bike-friendliness score of 43 out of 100, meaning Akron is about as safe for cyclists as Evansville.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Akron and Evansville have similar bike-friendliness scores (43 vs 43), meaning Akron is about as safe for cyclists as Evansville.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-- Akron and Evansville have a similar crime rate.
+- Akron and Evansville have a similar crime rate with scores of 5.0 and 5.0, respectively.

 - Akron is considered to be less safe than Evansville with a score of 50.39 vs Evansville’s 56.42.

-Other things to consider for your Evansville vs. Akron move
+Other things to consider for your Evansville to Akron move

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Akron.
-Get started here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Akron.
+Start the process here.

 Where to live in Akron